 The Key to Growing Your Agency in Spite of Mistakes

-Do you feel like you’ve made so many mistakes at your agency you may never be successful?
+Do you feel like you’ve made so many agency mistakes that you may never be successful?
 Do you find yourself trying to be someone else for your clients?
 Are you willing to accept any client and any project out of desperation for cash flow?
-Truth is, you can learn from your mistakes and grow your agency because of those experiences.
+Truth is, you can learn from your agency mistakes and grow your business because of those experiences.

 In this episode, we’ll cover: